Mastroke Blogs

 • Orders are marked as “Pending” until manually reconciled

-This approach works well in emerging markets or high-trust B2B environments.
-It integrates smoothly alongside shopify plus payments or other gateways.
+This works well in emerging markets or high-trust B2B environments.
+It sits alongside Shopify Payments or any other gateway without conflict.

-Limitation: There is no automation, no logic control, and no dynamic behavior.
-It does not use Shopify Plus checkout customization capabilities.
+⚠️ Limitation: No automation, no logic control, no dynamic behavior.
+This does not use Shopify Plus checkout customization at all.

-This form of Shopify custom payment focuses on expanding regional and global payment coverage.
+This approach focuses on expanding regional and global payment coverage.

 • International DTC brands